microsoft/mu_feature_config/SetupDataPkg/Docs/PlatformIntegration/SoftwareComponentOverview.md

 For more general background about the steps necessary to integrate the configuration modules, please review the [Platform Integration Steps](PlatformIntegrationSteps.md).

+`ActiveProfileSelectorLib` is a library class that should be overwritten by the platform.
+It provides an interface to retrieve the active configuration profile for this boot.

 ## DXE Drivers

 | Driver | Location |